 1 Credit.
 This intermediate level course instructs students in the proper use of camcorders, microphones, digital editing, lighting and studio equipment.
 Students learn the basics of broadcast journalism and digital storytelling.
 Students work cooperatively in teams both on location and in the TV studio to produce storyboards and scripts for short projects such as news stories, public service announcements, comedy sketches, trailers, commercials, and music videos utilizing the most current non linear editing, graphic, and animation programs.
 Students will attain basic skills in the use of such programs as Final Cut Pro, After Effects, Livetype, Soundtrack and Photoshop.
 Required for a Media Arts Endorsement.
-Prerequisite: Junior or senior standing.
+Prerequisite: Introduction to Digital Arts & Design, junior or senior standing, and teacher recommendation.